 Acrylonitrile is only produced by one company in the Netherlands.
-The CO_2 emissions of propylene use are obtained from the annual environmental report.
-Because of the confidentiality of data from this company and some other companies only the sum of the CO_2 emissions from acrylonitrile, Ethylene oxide and Titanium dioxide production are reported in 2.B.8.g.
+The $CO_2$ emissions are calculated by multiplying the specific EF by the annual production.

+Because of the confidentiality of data from this company and some other companies only the sum of the $CO_2$ emissions from acrylonitrile, Ethylene oxide and Titanium dioxide production are reported in 2.B.8.g.